 Chromatic aberration is that annoying neon purple fringe.
 It can wrap around your subject in an image where the subject is heavily contrasted against the background.

 This problem tends to plague lenses with wide apertures.

-I loved playing with this lens.
-The price tag may seem hefty may seem hefty to some but it’s actually much more affordable than equivalent lenses of this high caliber.
+I loved playing with the Sigma 70-200 f/2.8 DG OS HSM lens.
+The price tag may seem hefty to some, but it’s much more affordable than equivalent lenses of this high caliber.

-If you shoot outside as much as I do, in conditions that are less than favorable (that just comes along for the outdoor adventure), you will get so much bang for your buck out of Sigma’s Sport line.
+Perhaps you shoot outside as much as I do in less than favorable conditions that come along with outdoor adventure.
+If so, you will get much bang for your buck out of their lens from Sigma’s Sport line.